BobGerman/Ignite24-Labs/LAB-446/instructions.md

 Now let's test our change.

 1. To start a debug session, press <kbd>F5</kbd> on your keyboard, or select the **Start** button in the toolbar.

+Continuing in the web browser:

-1. Install and open the app in Microsoft Teams.
+1. In the app dialog, select **Open** to open the agent in Microsoft Teams.
 1. In the message box, enter +++Hi+++ and send the message.
 Wait for the response.
 Notice the change in the response.
 1. In the message box, enter +++Can you help me write a job post for a Senior Developer role?+++ and send the message.
 Wait for the response.